 How long have you been at the firm?

 I joined Davis Blank Furniss six months ago.
 It was a terrific opportunity for me and too good to turn down!
-I am really pleased to be working at a firm with a grand old name in the Manchester market place and a team that covers absolutely all areas of law.
-We are a genuine one-stop shop for all clients.
+I am really pleased to be working at a firm with a grand old name in the Manchester marketplace and a team that covers absolutely all areas of law.
+We are a genuine one-stop-shop for all clients.

 Why did you choose a career in law?

 In my formative years, I was very much attracted by the Perry Mason image and watched far too many Alfred Hitchcock courtroom dramas!
 I would have been a dream for John Grisham and his formulaic novels!
 I actually did law A-Level which probably meant that I had made my mind up as early as the age of 16.
-However three weeks in Litigation in my first seat as trainee put me firmly on the road to Corporate/Commercial.
+However, three weeks in Litigation in my first seat as a trainee put me firmly on the road to Corporate/Commercial.